Father, 65, and son, 6, killed as fire burns through home in Queens

-The fire broke out inside the home on 157th Street just after 1 a.m.
+The fire broke out inside the home on 157th Street in Flushing at 1:15 a.m.

-Eyewitness News spoke to a woman living on the second floor, and she explained what happened.
+Eyewitness News spoke to a woman who was living on the second floor.

 RELATED | Paul Newman's camp for ill children in CT partially destroyed by fire

-Another six-year-old son was burned and taken to Jacobi Hospital in stable condition.
+Shawn Blumling's twin brother was also burned and was taken to Jacobi Hospital in stable condition.

 The boys' 41-year-old mother was not injured.
 All were on the first floor, where the fire broke out.